MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 We are committed to improving our practices to ensure that slavery and human trafficking is not taking place anywhere within our business or within our supply chain.
 We continue to take positive steps to this end and describe below the progress that has been made over the last year.

-The JLA Group supplies goods and services to its customers from the following trading entities; JLA Total Care Limited, JLA Limited, and Circuit Limited and this statement and the commitments made below apply in respect of the entire JLA Group.
+The JLA Group supplies goods and services to its customers via a number of trading entities and associated group companies and this statement and the commitments made below apply in respect of the entire JLA Group.

 JLA is proud of the strength and longevity of the relationships that it has with a number of trusted key suppliers both in the UK and around the world.
-Some of our suppliers have supplied goods to JLA for over 30 years, and we work together co-operatively and transparently to ensure that we continue to achieve our joint business aims.
-The value that our suppliers place on their relationship with JLA is shown by the positive responses and support we have received from them during the supplier engagement exercise described below.
+Some of our suppliers have supplied goods to JLA for over 30 years and we work together co-operatively and transparently to ensure that we continue to achieve our joint business aims.
+The value that our suppliers place on their relationship with JLA has been demonstrated by the positive responses and support we have received from them during the supplier engagement exercise described below.

 Our JLA Principles reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative to identify and mitigate risk, last year we carried out an initial review of our supply chain to identify and assess any areas of potential risk.
+As part of our initiative to identify and mitigate risk, we have carried out a review of our supply chain to identify and assess any areas of potential risk.
 Given the responses received, the nature of our supplier’s business operations and their location (with only one supplier identified where the headquarters are located in a “high risk country” according to the Global Slavery Index) we consider the risk to be low.
-Our key equipment suppliers have remained largely static – a testament to the longevity of our principal supplier relationships.
-We have both re-engaged with existing suppliers, and made contact with any new suppliers, to ask them to confirm their adherence to the JLA Principles.
-A number of suppliers have built on the responses and assurances that they gave to us last year – with many actually developing their own policies.
+We have terminated our relationship with any supplier who failed to engage in this process and continue to request that any new supplier confirms their adherence to the JLA Principles.
 Adherence to the JLA Principles remains a key requirement of our supplier on-boarding process and is used as a conditional requirement in any supplier assessment.

-We have also turned our attention to our contractors, and now include compliance with the Modern Slavery Act and JLA Principles as a key requirement.
+Last year we turned our attention to our contractors, and now include compliance with the Modern Slavery Act and JLA Principles as a key requirement.
 We have also taken steps this year to engage with key suppliers to our subsidiary companies and will continue to review the responses received at this level.